jaydoshi2/Sem3Group_Project/README.md

 ## 🎯 Aim

 The **Apple Vision Pro** website project is designed with the primary goal of providing a hands-on experience in developing high-tech websites and understanding the underlying technologies.
-By emulating the design and functionality of Apple's Vision Pro website, this project aims to delve into modern web development practices and enhance proficiency in various technologies.
+By emulating the design and functionality of Apple's Vision Pro website, this project aims to delve into modern web development practices and enhance proficiency in various frontend technologies.

 ---